livsmorgan/welovesnakes/README.md

 ### Usage / Game Play
 wasd keys or arrow keys: controls the direction of the snake(up, down, left, right) <br>
 space bar: start the snake game <br>
-return/enter key: holdd down to display instructions panel for snake game <br>
+return/enter key: hold down to display instructions panel for snake game <br>
 number keys(1, 2, 3): adjusts the speed of the snake(1: fast, 2: normal, 3: slow) <br>
 plus and minus sign keys: increase or decrease the size of the board <br>
 delete: reset all the settings back to default <br>